disco252/pwnagotchi-plugins/README.md

 This does not interfere with any bluetooth tether.
 Note: This script in it's current state does not invoke the WiFi - Google Geolocation API is incomplete, however it functions via GPSD with a GPS dongle.

-wget https://gitlab.com/wireshark/wireshark/-/raw/master/manuf -O /usr/local/share/pwnagotchi/oui_manuf.txt (downloads text database of MAC OUIs mapped to vendor names)
+sudo wget https://standards-oui.ieee.org/oui/oui.txt -O /usr/local/share/pwnagotchi/ieee_oui.txt

 sudo pip3 install bleak requests